Logo

 • missing document language.

-Check out our tips for optimising the accessibility of your website
+Examples of accessibility: Check out our tips for optimising the accessibility of your website

 You will find detailed instructions on how to adapt websites for disabled users in the WCAG guide.
 Below we have listed the six elements that we think are the most important.
 These elements are, among others, part of Rhapsody’s Accessibility Checklist Template.

 1. Colour and contrast are important for page readability Having good contrast levels is an accessibility prerequisite: this ensures that everybody can read the content easily.
 The higher the contrast, the easier it is to distinguish the objects, images or text in the foreground from those in the background.
 The proper use of colours can also help and it is preferable to use contrasting colours that are at opposite ends of the saturation scale, e.g. black text on a white background, or yellow letters on a black background.
+Fo that you might also use a pdf accessibility checker.

-2. Each element on a page can have a significant impact on accessibility To meet accessibility standards, it’s important to pay attention to nuances such as line height and letter spacing.
+2. Each element on a page can have a significant impact on accessibility To meet the right accessibility settings and standards, it’s important to pay attention to nuances such as line height and letter spacing.
 The line height should be at least 1.5 times the font size and the letter spacing should be at least 0.12 times the font size.
 Avoid including text (other than a logo) in images.
 Check if the text is still readable when enlarged, e.g. to 200%.

 3. Disability-friendly hyperlinks Use concise, descriptive link text rather than using a URL so that users can scan the text to then quickly determine whether they want to click on the link in question.